Your Guide to the 2026 UCAT Cut-Off Scores for University Entry in Australia

 Plus, we offer a refresher on how the UCAT cut-off scores work and explore where to seek support on your medical school journey.
 Let's dive in!

-This overall UCAT score allows universities to compare applicants’ performances across different testing years, ensuring a fair assessment of candidates’ aptitude and determining the cut off score for admissions.
+This overall UCAT score allows universities to compare applicants’ performances across different testing years, ensuring a fair assessment of candidates’ aptitude and helping determine the cut-off score for admissions.

 The final part of the UCAT is the Situational Judgement Test (SJT), which assesses an applicant’s ability to understand real-world situations and make appropriate decisions based on the information provided.
-The SJT score ranges from 300 to 900 — this scoring system is the same as that of the other subtests.
+The SJT score is reported separately from the cognitive score and is also scaled between 300 and 900 in UCAT ANZ.

 A “good” UCAT score is typically around the 90th to 95th percentile, which is the score required for entry into medicine.